 Your energy usage also depends on how updated your appliances are.
-For instance, operating appliances that are past their prime often means that you’re using a larger amount of energy than a household with newer and well maintained appliances.
+For instance, operating appliances that are past their prime often means that you’re using a larger amount of energy than those with newer and well maintained appliances.
 Ensure that your appliances aren’t using any more energy than is necessary by regularly maintaining and updating them where necessary.
-If you’re looking at replacing an old appliance be sure to read our article on how buying the right household appliances can save you hundreds in annual running costs.
+If you’re looking at replacing an old appliance, be sure to read our article on how buying the right household appliances can save you hundreds in annual running costs.

 The construction process during renovation can lead to a rise in power consumption, which in turn leads to high energy bills.
 If you have extended your home and now have larger living spaces to light, heat and cool, you may even have a higher daily energy usage once your home reno is finished.
-Whether you’re considering a full renovation in the near future or looking to make a few changes to your home here and there, check out these energy efficient and budget friendly renovations ideas.
+Whether you’re considering a full renovation or a few changes, check out these energy efficient and budget friendly renovations ideas.